rylew2/portfolio-rylew/content/book/staffengineer.md

 ### Presenting to executives

 Your career is constrained by your ability to influence executives effectively.
 This is a skill on its own, since executives are usually unfamiliar with your domain and have limited time for the topic at hand.
-Presenting to executives can be disheartening if you're style of presenting doesn't match the style that executives are used to - particularly if the conversation gets derailed.
+Presenting to executives can be challenging if your presentation style does not align with what executives are accustomed to, particularly if it leads to the conversation being derailed.
 For example, some executives might focus solely on data, discounting any points not directly tied to concrete evidence.

 Preparing in advance to align your presentation with styles can help prevent miscommunication and increase the likelihood your ideas will be received positively.
 When you meet with executives it's typically for planning, status reporting, or resolving misalignment.
 The key objective is to gain as much insight as possible from the executive, rather than trying to change their mind.
 -
 - Structured documents are a key tool to help clarify your thoughts.
 One such format is SQCA:
     - Situation - define relevant context